 Top TIP: Economic data surprises

-How much an instrument’s price will move on announcement of country economic data usually depends on the degree of the surprise.
+How much an instrument’s price will move on the announcement of the country’s economic data usually depends on the degree of the surprise.
 A data surprise refers to how much the ACTUAL data has beaten or missed the consensus ESTIMATE.

 Therefore you can get: